 The Ghost of Archbishop Narcissus Marsh in Marsh’s Library

-Maybe it’s just me but these kind of places inspire creativity and summon the darkest corners of my imagination.
-If not for the antiquity, than for the realization of walking between the very walls which Bram Stoker once walked and where he began writing his Dracula drafts.
-As I stood in awe at the centuries before, I was led by an audio tour of the library’s history and the story of its resident ghost; a spectral figure seen in the wee hours of the library gallery whom is said to be that of Archbishop Narcissus Marsh.
+Maybe it’s just me but these kinds of places inspire creativity and summon the darkest corners of my imagination.
+If not for the antiquity, then for the realization of walking between the very walls which Bram Stoker once walked and where he began writing his Dracula drafts.
+As I stood in awe at the centuries before, I was led by an audio tour of the library’s history and the story of its resident ghost; a spectral figure seen in the wee hours of the library gallery who is said to be that of Archbishop Narcissus Marsh.

 The ghost of the archbishop concerns the loss of his niece whom he raised.
 Legend has it she fell in love and eloped.
 Riddled with guilt, she left a letter in one of the books explaining her reasons for running away.
 To this day the haunt of the archbishop lives within the centuries old walls of the library in perpetual search of the note.
 Was this something Bram Stoker sensed while he was drafting his Gothic novel?
 Perhaps it was something in death yet more physical than a specter.
 Something with a permanent residence in something more confined, Gothic, and macabre.
 Something like a crypt.

 Do you wonder what lurks in the shadows?
 Follow me on my visual and written Gothic adventures through Dublin as I explore a crypt of mummies at St. Michan’s Church, an invisible graveyard at Trinity College, and a Shapeshifter’s Ball.